OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/camera/intro.md

 * Take a single picture
 * Take multiple pictures
+* Capture a video
-* Select a picture from the gallery
+* Select media from the gallery
 * Create a settings page
 * Edit a picture taken with the camera or selected from the gallery
 * Edit the picture that now displays in the app